bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 * pages/custom/page/`<filename>`

 <Callout type="info">
-#### Note
   - To display a widget on the storefront, you must create a placement.
   - A region can contain multiple placements with widgets.
 </Callout>